BruceEckel/BookBuilder/README.md

 ## To Enter the Virtual Environment (Windows)
 - You must enter the virtual environment before you can use `bb`.
-- Run `venv.bat`.
+- Run `venv.bat` in the BookBuilder base directory.
 The first time, this will set up the virtual environment and enter it.
 - From now on, running `venv` from the base directory will enter the virtual environment.
 - You'll know that you're inside the virtual environment because of the `(virtualenv)` at the beginning of your command prompt.

 ## Running `bb`
 - Run `bb`.
-This will indicate the basic commands
+This will indicate the basic commands.
 - To find out more about a command, run `bb` *the_command* `--help`